 MCEDC trains engineers to work in partnership with people from developing communities worldwide to create sustainable solutions to meet their basic needs.
 Students interested in community service and international development through EDC have several options in the Civil, Environmental, and Architectural Engineering (CEAE) Department at CU-Boulder.

-An undergraduate certificate in global engineering is available for engineering student enrollment beginning in Fall 2013.
+An Undergraduate Certificate in Global Engineering is now available to degree-seeking engineering students.
 The intent of this certificate is to expand students' understanding of how to operate in an international context from an engineering perspective.
 Read all about the new program on the undergraduate certificate website.

 EDC is a recognized Western Regional Graduate Program

 The EDC program is unique within the Western region of the United States, and offers residents of eligible WICHE-participating states a tuition benefit via the Western Regional Graduate Program.
 For more information about the WICHE WRGP, please see http://www.wiche.edu/wrgp.
 Prospective graduate students who believe that they are eligible for this program should note this on their online application by marking the appropriate checkbox.
 Significant documentation is required to verify eligibility, and that process is handled directly by the Tuition Classification division of the Office of the Registrar.